Help only available to older Brits

 You can apply for Council Tax reduction through this section of the Government’s website.

 It costs £9.65 for an NHS prescription but if you’re aged 60 or over and living in England, you won’t have to pay anything.

 If you live somewhere else in the UK, you're obviously entitled to free prescriptions regardless of your age.

 Help with your heating

-No one should have to choose between heating and eating, which is why the Government has a few initiatives in place to help cover your heating in the bitter winter months.
+The Government has a few long-standing initiatives in place to help cover your heating in the bitter winter months.